 Background to The Creation of DNO SLAs

-A Cat B code to report Cat A incidents made safe will be developed and agreed with the MOCoPA all parties working group and a subsequent MRA code change.
-Appropriate made safe guidance / methodology to be developed and published via MOCOPA outside of this change proposal.
+A Cat B code to report Cat A incidents made safe will be developed and agreed with the MOCoPA all parties working group and require a subsequent MRA code change.
+Appropriate made safe guidance / methodology to be developed and published via MOCoPA is outside of this Change Proposal; however, there is an interdependence.

 Working Group Assessment